ttoohey/yadah/packages/subsystem-knex/readme.md

 ## TransactionMixin

-The `TransactionMixin` function will add properties to service classes to run database transactions.
+The `TransactionMixin` function will add properties to domain classes to run database transactions.

 ### `transaction(callback)`